 You should avoid using this method to replace or update important system packages, like glibc, systemd, or other services and libraries that are essential for the proper functioning of your system.
 Doing this may lead to errors and system instability.

-To install RPM packages you need to be logged in as a user with sudo privileges.
+To install RPM packages, you need to be logged in as a root or user with sudo privileges.

-The first step is to download the RPM file you would like to install:
+The first step is to download the RPM file that you want to install: